 Around the turn of the century horse drawn hearses and horses were kept on the 2nd floor of the current Scranton Funeral Home when wakes were always held in the family residence.

 In 1984, Tom and Kevin also opened the Kearney Monument Company.

-In 2005, after attending both Villanova University and the University of Scranton, the third generation of Kearney's, Kevin P. Kearney, joined the firms as a Pennsylvania Licensed Funeral Director after graduation from his father's alma mater, Simmons School of Mortuary Science.
-He is currently the Supervisor of the Scranton location along with his affiliation with the Old Forge Funeral Home.
+After attending both Villanova University and the University of Scranton, in 2006 the third generation of Kearney's, Kevin P. Kearney, joined the firms as a Pennsylvania Licensed Funeral Director after graduation from his father's alma mater, Simmons School of Mortuary Science, Syracuse, New York.
 Upon his father's retirement in 2012, Kevin took over daily operations as corporate president while serving as Supervisor of the West Scranton branch office, the former Durkan Cuff Kearney Funeral Home.
-While growing the funeral homes' service area and humbly serving an ever-increasing number of new families annually, Kevin expanded the monument company to offer everything from full service engraving to family crypt/mausoleum sales while also beginning a floral boutique to meet all of a family's needs.
+While growing the funeral homes' service area and serving an ever-increasing number of new families annually, he also expanded the monument company to offer everything from full service engraving to family crypt/mausoleum sales while also beginning a floral boutique to meet all of a family's needs.
 Also an active member of the community, he serves on the board of the Boy's and Girl's Club of NEPA, belongs to both Divine Mercy and Prince of Peace Roman Catholic Parishes and has never passed up an opportunity to trek around the globe.
-He and his wife, the former Natalie Wilchinski of Laflin, are members of Divine Mercy Roman Catholic Church in Scranton.
-They currently reside in Downtown Scranton.
+He and his wife, the former Natalie Wilchinski of Laflin, welcomed their first son, Greyson Kearney, on November 15, 2016.
+Their tribe recently moved from downtown Scranton to West Pittston.